 We also practiced taking photos in the shower as I knew that was going to be one of my methods of pain relief at home.
 We tried to take a photo with the lights out at first, but it was pure darkness.
 The lighting isn’t the greatest in our bathroom and it’s difficult to manoeuvre as you’re stuck in one place dependant on where your shower is located.
 As a professional birth photographer, I ask clients in our pre-booking questionnaire for permission to use flash in this situation, but I knew I didn’t want to add that extra layer of complexity for my partner.

 One last note about shower photos: practice taking the photo with the shower actually on.
 I like my showers super hot and steamy and that will affect the camera and lens as shown below.
-We didn’t practice it, I forgot about it, and my partner did his best (which was pretty good) when I was actually in labour.
+We didn’t practice it, I forgot about it, and my partner did her best (which was pretty good) when I was actually in labour.

 If you’re not planning a home birth, it can be trickier to practice taking your photos in the same environment, but it’s still worthwhile having a go at home.
 You’ll still need a basic understanding of how to use your camera in low light situations.